 A whopping 17 species of whale call the Arctic home, making high chances of sighting at least one on our Arctic sailings.
 It is the beluga whale, however, that creates the highest cause for celebration.

 Often called white whales, these highly vocal endangered mammals attract interest due to their prominent round foreheads and love of chirps, whistles, clicks and clangs to communicate.
-Very social, often in pods up to 100, belugas can rotate their necks in all directions; ideal for hunting and swimming backwards.
+Very social, often in pods of up to 100, belugas can rotate their necks in all directions; ideal for hunting and swimming backwards.

 Best time to see belugas: they are year-round residents of the Arctic.